 Professors: Donald Brady, A.B.
 Holy Cross, M.S.
 Stevens; Constantine Hantzis, A.B.
-Boston College; Sarah Jewell, A.B., M.S.
-Boston College; John McLaughlin, A.B., M.B.A.
+Boston College; Robert Herbstzuber, B.S., Cand.
+M.B.A.
 Boston College; Barbara Mikolajczak, B.S., Boston University; James Walker, A.B.
 Boston University; Aaron Walsh, Boston College.

 Prerequisite: None, but familiarity with Windows and Macintosh operating systems a plus.

 This immersive education course covers the fundamentals of operating the Windows and Macintosh OS and a variety of desktop productivity applications.
 Includes basic concepts: terminology, word processing, spreadsheet,